 Some highlights (you can read a rundown of the past year here):

-— Made it to the second round of the Sundance Screenwriters Lab with my feature-length script, “Luz,” which I wrote in early 2012.
+—Made it to the second round of the 2013 Sundance Screenwriters Lab with my feature-length script, “Luz,” which I wrote in early 2012.
 I didn’t make it to the final 12, but this experience was invaluable and inspiring.
+I am applying again in 2014.

 Best of 2011

-In collaboration with the Barnard Zine Library and For the Birds Collective, POC Zine Project sponsored a zine reading/panel at Barnard on 11/16 called “Meet Me at the Race Riot: People of Color in Zines from 1990 – Today.”
-I helped coordinate speaker selection/temp housing, moderated the panel and designed the event flyer, which incorporated the cover of RACE RIOT #1.
-The entire event was dope and inspired me to do more as POC Zine Project this year.
-Stay tuned …
+In collaboration with the Barnard Zine Library and For the Birds Collective, POC Zine Project co-sponsored a zine reading/panel at Barnard College on 11/16.
+I helped coordinate speaker selection and housing, moderated the panel and designed the event flyer, which incorporated the cover of RACE RIOT #1.
+The event inspired me to do more as POC Zine Project.

 Best of 2010